What is a “1219” violation?

 The “1219” hearing will be an adversary proceeding.
-Unlike a Student Judicial Affairs (SJA) hearing board, a “1219” hearing will be conducted by a Referee appointed by the University President.
+Unlike a Student Conduct hearing, a “1219” hearing will be conducted by a Referee appointed by the University.
 A University attorney will present the evidence at the hearing on behalf of the University.
 The student has the right to:

 If the student does not appear at the hearing the student will be suspended.
 In the absence of a waiver of the right against compulsory self-incrimination, the testimony of a person whose suspension is being considered, given at the hearing, shall not subsequently be used in any criminal proceeding against the person.